In this article:

 Does the Card Provide a Financial Benefit?

 Say you opened this credit card account because you wanted to score an introductory bonus, such as enough airline miles to get a free round-trip flight.
 Bonus offers for miles, points or cash back usually require you to hit a spending threshold within a set time period.
-This might mean getting 60,000 points after you spend $4,000 in the first 3 months you have the card, such as you could earn with the Chase Sapphire Preferred® Card.

 But looking beyond any introductory bonus offers, would this card continue to provide value for you moving forward?
 For example, if it's a cash back card that offers high rewards tiers for spending categories you use often, like gas or grocery shopping, you could benefit year-round if you use the card strategically.